nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Fullerene:** Pertaining to or characteristic of fullerenes, especially in reference to their structural and chemical properties.

-### Expanded Definition and Usage\nFullerene C60 is not only a remarkable chemical specimen due to its aesthetic and geometric perfection but also a pivotal element in advancing various scientific and technological fields.
+### Expanded Definition and Usage:
+Fullerene C60 is not only a remarkable chemical specimen due to its aesthetic and geometric perfection but also a pivotal element in advancing various scientific and technological fields.
 In materials science, its ability to form strong, lightweight composites has opened new avenues for building ultra-strong, flexible materials.
 In photovoltaics, its efficiency in light absorption and electron mobility contributes to the development of more efficient solar cells.
 Moreover, in medicine, its potential to serve as a drug delivery mechanism is bolstered by its ability to encapsulate drugs and release them at targeted sites, combined with its antioxidant properties that are potent in protecting cells from oxidative stress.